 In Step 1, you will list out your needs including your pay.
 How much do you need to make while taking into consideration that you won’t need money for gas, car, clothes and lunches?

-There will be two different routes you can take to land a virtual assistant position.
+There will be six different routes you can take to land a virtual assistant position.
 Here are the six and then, we’ll discuss each one.

 This route simply means you’ll be working for one or two companies usually at a salary with benefits.

 Route 3: There are virtual assistant agencies who work with major companies, executives and firms who are looking for virtual assistants.
 Think of these agencies as a “temp agency” for VA’s.
 They set the pay rate.
 I just started this new list of companies who hire virtual assistants for major companies.
 Click here to search for a virtual assistant job.